 Florida law requires the board of trustees of each state university to conduct an annual evaluation of the president and to submit the evaluation for review to the Board of Governors.
-The evaluation must address the president's performance and progress in achieving the goals established by the Board of Trustees including the performance-based metrica, as well as progress in diversifying the faculty, staff and undergraduate student body as specified in the state's equity accountability program.
+The evaluation must address the president's performance and progress in achieving the goals established by the Board of Trustees.

-The Presidential Evaluation Committee, appointed by Chairman Schulaner in March 2018, consisted of Trustees Johnston (Chair), Coleman and Skestos, with BOT Chair Schulaner as an ex officio member.
-The ad hoc Committee was charged with evaluating the performance of President O'Shea during academic year 2017-18 and included contract and compensation recommendations.
+The Presidential Evaluation Committee, appointed by Chairman Schulaner, consists of Trustees Skestos (Chair), Lenger and Aesch, with BOT Chair Schulaner as an ex officio member.
+The ad hoc Committee was charged with evaluating the performance of President O'Shea during academic year 2018-19, and to provide contract and compensation recommendations.
 BOT Chair Schulaner worked with BOG Chairman Lautenbach to ensure BOG input in the process.
-They had a teleconference call on May 17, 2018.

-The Committee considered the President's Statement of Priorities, adopted by the College's Board of Trustees on November 4, 2017.
-They also considered additional documents: President O'Shea's Report on Activities in the President's Office, a report of the Spring 2018 New College Faculty Evaluation of the President conducted by the Faculty Appointments and Status Committee; and the results of a Trustee Presidential Evaluation Questionnaire, which was distributed to NCF Trustees in April 2018, with copies of the material previously mentioned, to help them assess President O'Shea's performance against the statutory and administrative responsibilities set by law, by the Board of Governors, and by his own priorities.
-These materials and were also provided to BOG Chairman Lautenbach and discussed with BOT Chair Schulaner.
+The Committee considered the President's Strategic Plan, adopted by the College's Board of Trustees on October 10, 2018.
+They also considered additional documents: Report on President O'Shea's Activities during Academic Year 2018-2019; the Faculty Evaluation of the President for the academic year 2018-2019; and the results of the Board of Trustees Presidential Evaluation Questionnaire, which was distributed to NCF Trustees in April 2019, with copies of the material previously mentioned, to help them assess President O'Shea's performance against the statutory and administrative responsibilities set by law, by the Board of Governors, and by the Strategic Plan.
+Materials and were also provided to BOG Chairman Lautenbach and discussed with BOT Chair Schulaner.

-The attached Draft Presidential Evaluation Report, 2018 provides an overall rating of President O'Shea by a majority of Trustees of "Excellent to Good."
-The Committee recommends the draft Evaluation Report, and the President's 4th Amended Employment Agreement to the Board for adoption and for transmittal to the Chancellor and the Florida Board of Governors.
+The attached Draft Evaluation Summary of the President, 2019, provides an overall rating of President O'Shea by a majority of Trustees as meeting or exceeding expectations.
+The Committee recommends the draft Evaluation Summary of the President, and the President's Fifth Amended Draft Contract to the Board for adoption and for subsequent transmittal by Chair Schulaner to the Chancellor and the Florida Board of Governors.